MessageSquare0x

 Language and cultural bias affects global organizations where performance is evaluated across dozens of countries.
 A direct communication style scores well in some cultures and poorly in others.
 When calibration relies on ratings written in one language by managers trained in one cultural context, the "consistency" it produces is just standardized misunderstanding.

-The alternative is collecting employee input in their native language — across 40+ languages — through conversations that adapt to cultural communication norms.
+The alternative is collecting employee input in their native language — across many languages — through conversations that adapt to cultural communication norms.
 When calibration draws from data that already accounts for linguistic and cultural variation, the session becomes genuinely useful.

 From Calibration Theater to Calibration That Works

-A global retailer with 90,000+ employees across 40+ countries faced exactly this challenge.
+An anonymized multi-site organization faced exactly this challenge.
 Performance calibration sessions across regions produced wildly inconsistent results.
 Ratings in one country bore no resemblance to ratings in another — not because performance differed, but because the inputs were incomparable.

 Making Performance Calibration Data-Driven